-Just want to share this news to all my friends here in the United States who have family and friends in the Philippines.
-If you’re an AT&T or Verizon customer, you can make long distance calls and send text messages to the Philippines for FREE.
+Just want to share this news with all my friends here in the United States who have family and friends in the Philippines.
+If you’re an AT&T or Verizon customer, you can make long-distance calls and send text messages to the Philippines for FREE.

 AT&T has implemented an international calling and texting relief effort for their U.S. residential wireless and wireline customers who are trying to contact their family and friends in the Philippines after the recent devastating typhoon.

 Effective November 8th to November 30th, all AT&T wireless customers from the U.S., Puerto Rico, and U.S. Virgin Islands will not be charged for long-distance calls or text messages to the Philippines.
 Customers who will make calls and send text messages to the Philippines during this period will see no charges on their monthly statements for the period November 8 – 30, 2013.

 AT&T wireline and U-verse Voice customers will be able to make 60-minute direct dial calls to the Philippines with no charges for the same time period.
 Customers will either see no charges for these calls on their monthly statement or will receive credit in a later statement.